How to apply to do a research degree (PhD, MSc)

 Applying for funding

-Your application will be put forward for consideration for any of the available funding, including 50th Anniversary Scholarships.
+Your application will be put forward for consideration for any of the available funding, including the Vice Chancellor's Research Scholarships.
 There are several funding opportunities.

 - a completed online admission form;